Adam Mickiewicz: Ethnicity

-Adam Mickiewicz is known as a Polish poet, Polish-Lithuanian, Lithuanian, or Belarusian.
+Mickiewicz is known as a Polish poet, Polish-Lithuanian, Lithuanian, or Belarusian.
 The Cambridge History of Russia describes him as Polish but sees his ethnic origins as "Lithuanian-Belarusian (and perhaps Jewish)."

 Some sources assert that Mickiewicz's mother was descended from a converted, Frankist Jewish family.
 Others view this as improbable.
-Polish historian Kazimierz Wyka, in his biographic entry in Polski Słownik Biograficzny (1975) writes that this hypothesis, based on the fact that his mother's maiden name, Majewska, was popular among Frankist Jews, has not been proven.
+Polish historian Kazimierz Wyka, in his biographic entry in Polski Słownik Biograficzny (1975) wrote that this hypothesis, based on the fact that his mother's maiden name, Majewska, was popular among Frankist Jews, but has not been proven.
 Wyka states that the poet's mother was the daughter of a noble (szlachta) family of Starykoń coat of arms, living on an estate at Czombrów in Nowogródek Voivodeship (Navahrudak Voivodeship).
 According to the Belarusian historian Rybczonek, Mickiewicz's mother had Tatar (Lipka Tatars) roots.